 About Thomas Motley

 Thomas Motley ’72 was a two-year student at New Hampton School.
 Motley attended Columbia College alongside several of his New Hampton classmates.
 He then went on to receive his law degree at Harvard Law School.
-Motley began his professional career at a private law firm in the District of Columbia before entering public service as an Assistant US Attorney, where he served from 1983-2000.
+Motley began his professional career at a private law firm in the District of Columbia; he then entered public service as an Assistant US Attorney, where he served from 1983-2000.
 In 2000, Judge Motley received his appointment to the Superior Court of the District of Columbia by President William J. Clinton.
 He was reappointed in October 2015 and took senior status in March 2018.
 Judge Motley was also a member of the Big Brothers/Big Sisters organization in the Washington, DC area for 10 years and in 1995 was recognized as National Big Brother of the Year.